Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Results

 The magnitude of the cut-off wavenumber $\bm{k}_c$, which defined the threshold between unstable ($\bm{k}<\bm{k}_c$) and stable ($\bm{k}>\bm{k}_c$) wavenumbers, is calculated by setting the imaginary part of $\omega$ in \eqref{eq:expansion_lw_3DOS} to zero and solving for $\lVert \bm{k} \rVert$, which gives the non-trivial solution reading:

 In the case without phase change ($\Vr=0$) and thermocapillary effects ($\M=0$), the critical wavenumber depends on the balance of hydrostatic ($\Ct$) and inertial ($\R$) effects that underpin the H mode instability, also known as the \textit{Kapitza instability}.
 At the same time, purely spanwise perturbations remain linearly stable.
-In a phase-changing film, in the spanwise direction, the instability is driven by vapour recoil and thermocapillary effects, with hydrostatic pressure providing a stabilising effect.
+In a phase-changing film, the instability in the spanwise direction is driven by vapour recoil and thermocapillary effects, with hydrostatic pressure providing stabilisation.

 For 3D perturbations, the condition for $\R$ to have a stable liquid film for any wavenumber is obtained by imposing that the argument inside the square root in \eqref{eq:cut-off_k} is negative, which gives the condition reading: